 100ml of skimmed milk contains:

-But if it’s just the taste of milk you don’t like, then there’s good news, because a study last year claimed that chocolate ﬂavoured milk is even better for you!
+But if it’s just the taste of milk you don’t like, then there’s good news, because a study carried out in 2013 claimed that chocolate ﬂavoured milk is even better for you!
 The study, carried out on 13 university football players, found that players who had been drinking chocolate milk had lower levels of the chemical creatine kinase, which is a sign of muscle breakdown.